-Learning Objective: 02-03 Define the term business combination and differentiate across various forms of business
+Learning Objective: 02-03 Define the term business combination and differentiate across various forms of business combinations.
+Topic: Business Combinations - Creating a Single Economic Entity

 - 14. How are stock issuance costs and direct combination costs treated in a business combination which is accounted for as an acquisition when the subsidiary will retain its incorporation? - A. Stock issuance costs are a part of the acquisition costs, and the direct combination costs are expensed. - B. Direct combination costs are a part of the acquisition costs, and the stock issuance costs are a reduction to additional paid-in capital. - C. Direct combination costs are expensed and stock issuance costs are a reduction to additional paid-in capital. - D. Both are treated as part of the acquisition consideration transferred. - E. Both are treated as a reduction to additional paid-in capital.